-The European Commission's communication: Shaping Europe's digital future (February 2020) sets a new vision for Europe's digital citizens, acknowledging that "the need for digital skills goes beyond the job markets", and is closely connected with all aspects of professional and private lives.
-Thus, basic digital skills are a necessity for participation in a rapidly-changing society and in the labour market.
-In order to prepare for all these challenges, a series of new policy actions are foreseen, starting in 2020.
-Among them, the communication includes: a Digital Education Action Plan to boost digital literacy and competences at all levels of education, a reinforced skills agenda to strengthen digital skills throughout society and a reinforced Youth Guarantee to put a strong focus on digital skills in early career transitions.
-The impact of these actions is yet to be analysed after the full adoption of the new multiannual financial framework and their full deployment.
+The European Commission's communication: Shaping Europe's Digital Future (February, 2020) sets a new vision for Europe's digital citizens, acknowledging that "the need for digital skills goes beyond the job markets", and is closely connected with all aspects of professional and private lives.
+Thus, basic digital skills are a necessity for participation in rapidly-changing society and in the labour market.
+In order to prepare for all these challenges, a series of new policy actions are foreseen, starting with 2020, among them the communication includes: a Digital Education Action Plan to boost digital literacy and competences at all levels of education, a reinforced Skills Agenda to strengthen digital skills throughout society and a reinforced Youth Guarantee to put a strong focus on digital skills in early career transitions.
+The impact of these actions is yet to be analysed after the full adoption of the new Multiannual Financial Framework and their full deployment.

-2. European youth policy agenda and digitalisation
+2. European Youth policy agenda and digitalisation

-As the needs and interests of young people change, youth work should also evolve.
+As needs and interests of young people change, youth work should also evolve.
 This requires youth workers to develop their digital skills to be able to conduct smart youth work and understand the issues youth face online.
-The Council of the European Union's Resolution on encouraging political participation of young people in democratic life in Europe (Council of the European Union 2015) invites transparent actions and policies in terms of inclusivity and equal access to all young people, including the development of digital tools for political participation.
+The Council of the European Union's Resolution on encouraging political participation of young people in democratic life in Europe (Council of the European Union, 2015) invites for transparent actions and policies in terms of inclusivity and equal access to all young people, including the development of digital tools for political participation.

-Illustration by Žilvinas Mažeikis, from Connecting the dots: young people, social inclusion and digitalisation, Tallinn, 26-28 June 2018.
+Illustration by Zilvinas Mazeikis, from Connecting the dots: young people, social inclusion and digitalisation, Tallinn, 26-28 June 2018

-In addition to that, the smart youth work methodologies are designed to be in line with the European Digital Competence Framework for Citizens (European Commission 2017) and the Digital Education Action Plan (European Commission 2018b).
-The EU Youth Strategy 2019-2027 also promotes online participation, inviting EU member states to explore and promote the use of innovative and alternative forms of democratic participation, e.g. digital democracy tools and facilitate access in order to support youth participation in democratic life and engage young people in an inclusive way, while being aware that some young people do not have access to the internet and digital technologies, or the skills to use them.
-(European Commission 2018c)
+In addition to that, the smart youth work methodologies are designed to be in line with the European Digital Competence Framework for Citizens (European Commission, 2017) and the Digital Education Action Plan (European Commission, 2018b).
+EU Youth Strategy 2019-2027 also promotes online participation, inviting EU member states to "explore and promote the use of innovative and alternative forms of democratic participation, e.g. digital democracy tools and facilitate access in order to support youth participation in democratic life and engage young people in an inclusive way, whilst being aware that some young people do not have access to the internet and digital technologies, or the skills to use them" (European Commission, 2018c).
 Digital media serve as enabling, capacitating and empowering, and their use is backed by their two powerful characteristics - anonymity and protection of identity.

-Young people are strongly attracted by the anonymity of digital media, especially when it comes to usage during leisure-time activities.
+Young people are strongly attracted by the anonymity of the digital media, especially when it comes to the usage during leisure time activities.

-The EU Youth Strategy (ibid.) further emphasises that "this generation is the best educated ever and among the most creative in using Information and Communication Technologies and social media".
-Member states are therefore invited to adapt the digital opportunities and create a framework for youth workers to use the technology and pedagogical practices to increase access and help young people cope with digital means.
-If not developed yet, digital youth work should be included in occupational standards and should align with the Council Recommendation on the validation of non-formal and informal learning and the agenda on skills development (Council of the European Union 2012).
+EU Youth Strategy (European Commission, 2018c) further emphasises that 'this generation is the best educated ever and among the most creative in using Information and Communication Technologies and social media.
+Member States are therefore invited to adapt the digital opportunities and to create the framework for youth workers to use the technology and pedagogical practices to increase access and help young people cope with digital means.
+If not developed yet, digital youth work should be included in the occupational standards and should align to the Council Recommendation on the validation of non-formal and informal learning and the agenda on skills development (Council of the European Union, 2012).